tweag/ghc-proposals/proposals/0000-linear-types.rst

 ~~~~~~~~~~~~

 In order for linear functions and unrestricted functions not to live
-in completely distinct worlds, hence avoid code duplication, we
+in completely distinct worlds, to avoid code duplication, we
-introduce a notion of polymorphism, dubbed multiplicity polymorphism,
+introduce a notion of polymorphism, dubbed *multiplicity polymorphism*,
 over whether a function is linear.

 A linear function is said to have multiplicity ``1`` while an